joecanas/applicado/README.md

 ## Installation

+The demo is a Ruby on Rails application.
-* Clone the code
+* Clone or [download](https://github.com/joecanas/applicado/archive/master.zip) the git repository

+In the application's main directory:
 * Run "bundle install"
 * Run "rake db:migrate"
 * Run "rake db:seed"
-* Run "rails s"

-The seed file will create a dozen sample job openings, as well as test accounts for the three user classes.
+The seed file will create a dozen sample job openings, as well as test accounts for the three user classes:
 * applicant1@test.com
 * applicant2@test.com
 * applicant3@test.com